Comparisons11 min read

 Mobile App

 A2 Hosting has no dedicated mobile app.
-You can pull up cPanel in a mobile browser, but it's not optimized for it at all — pinching and zooming around a cPanel interface on an iPhone is nobody's idea of a good time.
+You can pull up cPanel in a mobile browser, but it's not optimized for phones at all — pinching and zooming around a cPanel interface on an iPhone is nobody's idea of a good time.

-Advantage: Hostinger (and it's not remotely close)
+Advantage: Hostinger (and it's not close)

 Security & Compliance